Atashnezhad/Drilling_AI_Platform_GUI/README.md

 Two concepts, including threshold weight on cutter (WOC_t) and threshold rate of penetration (ROP_t) introduced and used for de the two main regions in drilling ROP-WOB plots.

-The drill string vibration model developed (Aldushaishi et al. 2019) was used for vibration simulation and to detect the critical regions.
+The drill string vibration model developed (Al Dushaishi et al. 2019) was used for vibration simulation and to detect the critical regions.
 The critical regions are considered and are avoided for operational parameter design purposes.

 Glowka (1978) developed an analytical PDC cutter temperature model.
 The Glowka model was used for tracking the cutter temperature in real-time considering several parameters including bit grade.